Hunting Pythons

 Medical Preparation for Humanitarian Missions

 Going on a mission trip or a humanitarian event to a developing country?
-Prepare yourself by doing this.
+Prepare yourself and help prepare your team members by doing this.

 “Doctor, this will be a very long war if for every division I have facing the enemy, I must count on a second division in hospital with malaria and a third division convalescing from this debilitating disease.”
 General Douglas MacArthur to Colonel Paul F. Russell, US Army malaria consultant, May 1943.